Click the links in the exhibition titles to find more information about each show...

 18 Jan - 15 Mar - Howgill Gallery

-A selected group of artists bringing together Coppice, Basket Weaving and More.
-Artists Include Edward Aclancd, Helen Elvin, Susan Pettman, F Steve Tomlin, Lorna Singleton.......
-On the Walls will be photographs by Florence Acland.
+A selected group of artists bringing together Coppice, Basket Weaving, Photography and More.
+Artists Include Edward Aclancd, Florence Acland, Helen Elvin, Steve Tomlin, Lorna Singleton and Phil Bradley.......

 18 Jan - 15 Mar - Dover Gallery